roninrp/solar_wind/.ipynb_checkpoints/README-checkpoint.md

 - **PyTorch**, with xpu support
 - **NumPy**, **Pandas**, **Matplotlib**, **Scipy**

-The whole project is actually managed by a uv environment (see[uv package manager](https://docs.astral.sh/uv/)) with the above requirements.txt generated from it.
+The whole project is actually managed by a uv environment (see [uv package manager](https://docs.astral.sh/uv/)) with the above requirements.txt generated from it.
 For a full description of the installing intel-xpu drivers compatible with the above packages visit [setup link](https://roninrp.github.io/install_1.html)

 ---